undergrad-partner-school

 Admissions

-Knowing as much as possible about the institution's criteria for admission improves your chances of getting admitted.
-Discover some vital information about admission at The Catholic University of America.
+If you discover as much as possible about the institution's criteria for admission, your chances of getting accepted will greatly improve.
+Here are the most important facts you should know about admission policy and requirements at The Catholic University of America.

 Test Scores

-The latest reported average GPA of the enrolled students was 3.51.
-That means that you need a GPA that's above average in order to get into The Catholic University of America.
+The latest reported average GPA of the enrolled students was 3.5.
+This implies that you'll probably need a GPA above the average to secure admission.

 Average Test Scores